Last Updated on

 Both NV and thermal have their benefits in a SHTF world.
 While night brings the cover of darkness for covert scouting and patrols, you can bet others are doing the same to take advantage of unprepared and unaware persons.
 Don’t be the vulnerable.
 Keep ahead in security and surveillance with an ATN X-Sight II 5-20x NV scope.

 You want gear to detect if threats are nearby, to see fresh footprints around the property, and to spot nocturnal food sources or predators.
 Another nighttime champ is a thermal scope.
 They’re newer than NV scopes, and they’re much pricier.
-Generally, the rule of thumb is to start off with NV gear including goggles and then invest in thermal gear such as a good thermal monocular afterwards.
+Generally, the rule of thumb is to start off with NV gear including some good goggles or NV binoculars and then invest in thermal gear such as a good thermal monocular afterwards.

 NV is expensive, and there are differences between NV and thermal.
 You’ll want to know what they are before you put down a ton of cash on one.